-To minimize wear during storage, you can use port caps/covers to protect the machine from dirt, but make sure they do not have an airtight seal.
+To minimize wear during storage, leave both valves on the G5Twin open.
+You can use port caps/covers to protect the machine from dirt, but make sure they do not have an airtight seal.

 Helpful Hints

 PLAN AHEAD

 In just a few years, refrigerant recovery has come a long way.
 At first glance, it's simply the process of taking refrigerant out of a system and putting it into a storage tank.
 However, this simple process can rapidly become difficult and time consuming if a few things are overlooked.
 What follows are some notes and guidelines that we have learned over the years that can help you save time and make the job easier.